 Credit cards on offer from ASB

-If you are looking for a credit card with no annual fee, think about the ASB Visa Light card, which does not charge a fee just for holding the card.
+If you are looking for a credit card with no annual fee, you could consider the ASB Visa Light card, which does not charge a fee just for holding the card.
 Alternatively, you can opt for a rewards card including an ASB Platinum card, which also offers additional features and benefits.

-ASB offers you a choice of rewards cards, including the ASB Visa Rewards card and the card.
+ASB offers you a choice of rewards cards, including the ASB Visa Rewards card and the Visa Platinum Rewards card.
 The standard card offers you one True Rewards dollar for every $150 you spend, while the Platinum Rewards card offers one True Rewards dollar for each $100 in credit card spend, but charges a higher annual fee.
 Both cards include many of the additional perks and privileges typically associated with a rewards credit card.

-- No annual fee credit cards.
 Prefer to keep your credit card costs to a minimum?
 Consider the ASB Visa Light credit card, which charges no annual fee and also features a low purchase interest rate.
-You can enjoy further savings thanks to a balance transfer offer.
-Finally, apply ASB’s Smart Rate to individual purchases of $1,000 or more and you could qualify for 0% in interest on those large purchases for periods of up to 6 months.

-- Business credit cards.
-Manage your business expenses and keep tabs on your cash flow when you apply for an ASB Visa Business credit card.
-You can have several cards with different credit limits attached to a single account allowing you to control spending for each employee or department.
+Manage your business expenses and keep tabs on your cash flow when applying for an ASB Visa Business credit card.
+You can have several cards with different credit limits attached to a single account, allowing you to control spending for each employee or department.
 If you’re willing to pay a higher annual fee in exchange for rewards, you should consider the ASB Visa Business Rewards credit card instead.

 Benefits of banking with ASB

 - Earn rewards as you spend.
-Apply for one of ASB’s rewards cards and you stand to earn True Rewards dollars on almost all of your credit card spending.
+Apply for one of ASB’s rewards cards, and you stand to earn True Rewards dollars on almost all of your credit card spending.
 Each True Rewards dollar is equivalent to one New Zealand dollar, which you can spend at a selection of online and retail partners.
 Partners include travel agencies, wine retailers and design and fashion stores.
 You can even apply them to your KiwiSaver scheme.

 - Interest-free period of 55 days on purchases.
 Personal cardholders can enjoy up to 55 days of credit on purchases without paying any interest, as long as your credit card account is always fully paid up with every statement.
 Business card holders enjoy up to 50 days of interest-free credit on purchases.

 - 0% balance transfer for 6 months.
-All ASB credit cards, with the exception of the ASB Visa Business credit card, offer you 0% interest for 6 months on balances transferred from a different credit card provider.
-You need to keep your credit account in good standing to ensure the 0% rate applies throughout the 6-month period and can only transfer balances up to 90% of your credit limit.
+Except for the ASB Visa Business credit card, all ASB credit cards offer you 0% interest for 6 months on balances transferred from a different credit card provider.
+You need to keep your credit account in good standing to ensure the 0% rate applies throughout the 6 months and can only transfer balances up to 90% of your credit limit.

 - ASB Card Control for instant power over your card.
-ASB Card Control allows you to use your mobile phone to control your ASB credit card, instantly.
-You can put a temporary lock on your card just by tapping your phone, or turn ATM cash withdrawal on or off.
+ASB Card Control allows you to use your mobile phone to control your ASB credit card instantly.
+For example, you can put a temporary lock on your card by tapping your phone or turning ATM cash withdrawal on or off.
 Spending limits can also be controlled, with instant effect, via ASB Card Control.

 How can I apply for an ASB credit card?